rtSblnkv/My-Dev-Blog/README.md

 ```

 ### 4. Python API 🐍
-Python API is used for database populating by sending POST-requests.
+Python API is used for database populating by sending POST-requests.\

+You need to install [Python Interpreter](https://www.python.org/downloads/) to run API.\

+Then
 ```bash
  cd ...\python_api
 ```